 - thyroid storm—a sudden, severe worsening of symptoms

-Antithyroid medications can cause side effects in some people, including
+Antithyroid medicines can cause side effects in some people, including

 - allergic reactions such as rashes and itching

-- a decrease in the number of white blood cells in the body, which can lower a person’s resistance to infection
+- rarely, a decrease in the number of white blood cells in the body, which can make it harder for your body to fight infection

 - liver failure, in rare cases

 Stop your antithyroid medicine and call your doctor right away if you develop any of these symptoms while taking antithyroid medicines:

 - yellowing of your skin or the whites of your eyes, called jaundice

 - constant sore throat